 - Aerated drinks, smoking, excessive tea and coffee, overuse of synthetic laxatives, diuretics, cholesterol medications, chronic stress, junk and processed food, fad diets and exercise programmes, lack of exercise and lack of calcium are some common causes of vitamin D depletion.

-- Excessive use of sunscreens, sun blocking agents, shying away from the sun, staying indoors always and never exposing your skin to the sun by wearing extensive clothing all the time can also cause vitamin D deficiency.
+- Excessive use of sunscreens, sun blocking agents, shying away from the sun, staying indoors always and never exposing your skin to the sun by wearing extensive clothing all the time can also cause deficiency in this vitamin.
 It’s important to understand that we need sunlight for growth, immunity and vitamin D. What we don’t need is sunscreen that reacts with sunlight and produces toxic carcinogens that the skin then absorbs.
-Sunscreen can cause more harm than good and there are absolutely no statistics to prove that it protects our skin from cancer.
+Most sunscreens cause more harm than good and there are absolutely no statistics to prove that it protects our skin from cancer.
 It’s our immunity that protects us from cancer and for that we need vitamin D from sunlight.

 - Poor gut health is a cause too.
 Many of us are unable to eat the foods that contain vitamin D because of food allergies or sensitivities.
 Or even if we do or consume supplements, it’s not getting absorbed the right way.